TFKSHADOW/pitman-training-portofolio-website/README.txt

 │── images/                 # All project and profile images
 ```

+Projects used:
+Bootstrap Project
+​The Bootstrap Assignment is a project that utilizes the Bootstrap framework to create a responsive and visually appealing website.
+By leveraging Bootstrap's pre-designed components and grid system, the project achieves a modern design with minimal custom CSS.

+One Page Project
+The OnePageProject is a modern, responsive, and visually appealing single-page website designed to showcase a personal portfolio, business, or service offerings.
+It follows a structured layout that ensures a clean user experience while maintaining accessibility and responsiveness across different screen sizes.

+Space Resort Assignment
+The SpaceResortAssignment is a conceptual project that presents a futuristic space resort website, combining imaginative design with foundational web development techniques.

+The Space Project
+The Space Project is a creative endeavor that showcases a space-themed website, combining engaging visuals with foundational web development practices.

+WORD GENERATOR IN JAVASCRIPT
+The WORD-GENERATOR-IN-JAVASCRIPT project is designed to produce randomized messages each time it's executed.
+This functionality can be applied to generate outputs like astrological predictions, inspirational quotes, or humorous phrases.
+The core objective is to ensure that each message is composed of at least three distinct data elements, resulting in a unique and unpredictable output with every run.

+Spotify API
+The jammming-spotify-api project is a web application developed using React that allows users to create custom playlists and save them directly to their Spotify account.
+By integrating with the Spotify API, the application enables users to search for songs, compile them into a playlist, and then save that playlist to their Spotify profile.

 ## **Setup & Installation**
 1. Clone the repository or download the files.
    ```